una/personal-goals/happy-moments/happy-moments.md

 03/19/2015
 ---
-Went to Takoba with Erin for lunch and then just walked around East 6th street.
+I Went to Takoba with Erin for lunch and then just walked around East 6th street.
 We ended up walking into this awesome punk rock show with a big half pipe and it was pretty awesome.

 03/20/2015
 ---